MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

   </tr>
 </table>

     ????? ??? ??? ??? ??? ??? ????? ??? ?????
+    ?????       ???   ??? ???   ???      ???  ?????   ??? ?????
     branch:A3SG heavy too three CLF.long tree PL:this REL PFV:P3PL:fall
-    'these three too-heavy branches of the tree that fell'
+    'these three too-heavy branches of a tree that fell'

-    ?????     ???   ??? ?????         ???    ?????
-    face:A3SG woman REL P3SG:COP.INAN LOC(?) sight:A1SG
-    'the face of the woman who I saw', or 'the woman's face that I saw'

 #### A.B.C.
 Relationships between elements

 The additive _and associative_ (?) plural particles (?) and (?) cannot occur in the presence of a classifier.
 Additionally, a genitive may only be expressed if the head noun has a possessive suffix.
 This genitive is itself a full noun phrase.
-When both a genitive is present along with a determiner, relative clause, or both, it is ambiguous as to whether the determiner and/or relative clause is modifying the genitive or the head of the noun phrase.
+When both a genitive is present along with a demonstrative, relative clause, or both, it is ambiguous as to whether the demonstrative and/or relative clause is modifying the genitive or the head of the noun phrase.

     ????? ??? ??? ???
+    ?????    ???   ??? ???
     dog(?):A3SG black man that
     'that man's black dog(?)' or 'that black dog(?) of (a/the) man'

+    ????? ??? ??? ?????
+    ?????     ???   ??? ?????
+    face:A3SG woman REL P3SG:be.beautiful
+    'the face of the woman who is beautiful', or 'the woman's face that is beautiful'

-_\[use of a determiner for both the head noun and the genitive is not attested in the corpus; possibly allowed, but unnatural and highly pragmatically marked at best\]_ (?)
+_\[use of a demonstrative for both the head noun and the genitive is not attested in the corpus; possibly allowed, but unnatural and highly pragmatically marked at best\]_ (?)
 -->
 ## <a name="verb_phrases"></a>A. Verb phrases